frankencode/CoreComponents/README.md

 CoreComponents provides a small set of libraries and tools for Unix system programming.
-The entire toolkit is fully self-contained without any external dependencies other than a gcc compatible compiler and the standard C++ runtime (C++ 2011).
+The entire toolkit is fully self-contained without any external dependencies other than a gcc compatible compiler and the standard C++ runtime (C++11).
 Development happens mostly on Linux and OpenBSD, but design goal is to support any modern operating system which implements the core POSIX API.

 Features
 --------

- * fully garbage collected
+ * fully incrementally garbage collected
- * highlevel data countainers, without iterators
+ * highlevel/safe-to-use data countainers
  * powerful string processing and pattern matching
- * designed for mulithreading from ground up
+ * designed for muli-threading from ground up
  * fast compile times
  * transparent API: full access to low-level system primitives
  * batteries included:
    * easy to use build system (ccbuild)
-   * built-in webserver (ccnode)
+   * built-in web server (ccnode)
-     * compatible and fast (HTTP 1.1, memory mapped I/O)
-     * easy to extend
    * powerful text search and replace (ccfind)

 Installation